 It’s also smart to think of rehab as an investment in yourself—perhaps the most important one you’ll ever make.
 There is no quick fix to addiction.
 But the good news is that there is a way to get better.

-The Raleigh House is a treatment center located in Denver where residents are given the help they need to rebuild their lives.
+If you do have insurance, The Raleigh House may be able to help you with your addiction.
 Our team of experts work together to tackle both the physical and mental aspects of addiction.
 The goal isn’t just to be drug or alcohol-free.
 It’s to gain the tools needed to live a good life.
-Fill out our form or contact us today to learn more about our drug and alcohol addiction treatment programs.
+Find a list of the insurance providers we work with or contact us today to verify your insurance.